mallapurbharat/cardano-tx-sample/multiwitness/multiwitness.md

+### This Exercise is left to the learner to test his understanding of the UTXO model.

-This sample tries to explain how to submit a more complex transaction where two utxos from DIFFERENT users - user1, user2 can be utilized as inputs to pay out to a user3.
+This exercise tries to explain how to submit a more complex transaction where two utxos from DIFFERENT users - user1, user2 can be utilized as inputs to pay out to a user3.

 The transaction requires use of the witness-override and witness signing feature of cardano-cli